Thomas-Loudis/georb/README.md

 cd ..
 ```

-2. Download the models' data required by executing the script file `georb_data_models.m` stored in the folder `'../scripts/'`
+2. Download the models' data required by executing the script file `georb_data_models.m` stored in the folder `'../scripts/'`.
+The data will be save in the folder `'../data/'`.

 ```
 cd scripts/
 georb_data_models
 ```

-3. Satellite Missions data are required when operating in the `'orbit missions mode'` and other modes related to missions.
+3. Satellite Missions data are required when operating in the `'orbit missions mode'` and other modes requiring satellite data.

 The current release supports the GRACE missions.

-Download the data of the GRACE Follow-On and GRACE missions from the official data centers servers:
+Data of the GRACE Follow-On and GRACE missions can be accessed from the official data centers servers as follows:

 JPL/NASA: https://podaac.jpl.nasa.gov/GRACE-FO

 GFZ: https://isdc.gfz-potsdam.de/grace-fo-isdc/

+The GRACE/GRACE-FO data need to be stored in the folder `'../data/'`

-4. Execute the main script `georb_main.m` in the folder `'../main/'`
+4. Execute the GEORB main script `georb_main.m` in the folder `'../main/'`

 ```
 cd main/